Kong/developer.konghq.com/app/_gateway_entities/route.md

   1. `/version/any/`
   1. `/version`
 * **Capturing groups:** Capturing groups are also supported, and the matched group will be extracted from the path and available for plugins consumption.
-* **Escaping special characters:** When configuring routes with regex paths via the Admin API, be sure to URL encode your payload if necessary according to [RFC 3986](https://tools.ietf.org/html/rfc3986).
+* **Escaping special characters:** When configuring Routes with regex paths via the Admin API, be sure to URL encode your payload if necessary according to [RFC 3986](https://tools.ietf.org/html/rfc3986).
-* **`strip_path` property:** If you want to specify a path prefix to match a route, but not include it in the upstream request, you can set the `strip_path` boolean property to `true`.
+* **`strip_path` property:** If you want to specify a path prefix to match a Route, but not include it in the Upstream request, you can set the `strip_path` boolean property to `true`.
-* **Normalization behavior:** To prevent trivial route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
+* **Normalization behavior:** To prevent trivial Route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
 Specifically, the following normalization techniques are used for incoming request URIs, which are selected because they generally do not change